Mu-Haskell 0.2: Avro and optics

 If you are interested in reading more, head to our docs and examples.
 With its 0.2 release, Mu-Haskell becomes quite close in feature-parity with its sibling library Mu-Scala.
 If you want to see another serialization or transport format being supported, don’t be shy and open an issue.

-The active development of Mu-Haskell is proudly sponsored by 47 Degrees, a Functional Programming consultancy with a focus on the Scala, Kotlin, Swift, and Haskell programming languages.
+The active development of Mu-Haskell is proudly sponsored by Xebia Functional (formerly 47 Degrees), a Functional Programming consultancy with a focus on the Scala, Kotlin, Swift, and Haskell programming languages.